gazay/gon/README.md

 Use gon with [Jbuilder](https://github.com/rails/jbuilder) as with [Rabl](https://guthub.com/nesquena/rabl):

-Jbuilder works now only on Ruby 1.9+, so Gon support for Jbuilder works on 1.9+ only

   0. Add jbuilder to your Gemfile (because of it depends on ActiveSuppurt '~> 3.0.0')